We are seeking a part-time Communications Intern to join our office in New York City.

 Public space matters.
 Everyone deserves access to inclusive public spaces, whether to spend time with friends, participate in civic actions, or sit alone.
 Public space is the fabric through which many of us live our daily lives, where strangers can coexist and community bonds can be strengthened.
 At Gehl Institute, we work to make public […]

-Gehl Institute, a recently formed non-profit that creates knowledge and serves as a platform to make public life a driver for design, policy, and governance, seeks an entrepreneurial, get-it-done professional to manage projects and produce compelling content that engages people, from decision-makers to the general public, on issues related to the public realm.
-Our current […]
+Update: This post has been filled.
+Gehl Institute, a recently formed non-profit that creates knowledge and serves as a platform to make public life a driver for design, policy, and governance, seeks an entrepreneurial, get-it-done professional to manage projects and produce compelling content that engages people, from decision-makers to the general public, on issues related […]

 I’d like to recognize the loss of a mentor, David Burwell, who passed away on February 1, 2017.
 Among David’s many professional achievements was the co-founding of the Rails-to-Trails Conservancy in 1986, which he led for 15 years.
 The project grew from his observation of his mother’s successful campaign to turn a defunct Cape Cod […]